-There are several late summer flowers that are perfect for cutting and using in floral arrangements.
+Several late summer flowers are perfect for cutting and using in floral arrangements.

 As I take another look at my late summer garden, I’m filled with gratitude for another amazing and rewarding year in the cottage garden.
 The sunflowers, zinnias, dahlias, black-eyed Susans, coneflowers, strawflowers, and all the other blooms brought great joy this summer.

 As the garden prepares for fall, there’s always something new to look forward to in the cycles of the seasons.
 And of course, I’ll share it all with you here.